caocao999/nodejs/README.md

 But I must accept sometimes programing is not a fun.
 People often write a program for money.
 Facts of life!

-At least this time I took a lot of joy from writing this a tiny program.
+At least I was enjoying writing this  tiny program.
+It was a fun.

 caocao999